Internship Funding Opportunties

 Please note: Some employers may require students to take the internship for credit.

-- 6. You get the second check a couple weeks after that.
+6. You get the second check a couple of weeks after that.

-Please contact the Fleishman Center for Career and Professional Development with any questions regarding these internship fund opportunities at firstname.lastname@example.org.
+Questions: Please contact the Fleishman Center for Career and Professional Development with any questions regarding these internship fund opportunities at firstname.lastname@example.org.